dhellmann/pymotw-3/source/re/index.rst

 Regular expressions are typically used in applications that involve a lot of text processing.
 For example, they are commonly used as search patterns in text editing programs used by developers, including vi, emacs, and modern IDEs.
-They are also an integral part of Unix command line utilities such as sed, grep, and awk.
+They are also an integral part of UNIX command line utilities such as sed, grep, and awk.
 Many programming languages include support for regular expressions in the language syntax (Perl, Ruby, Awk, and Tcl).
 Other languages, such as C, C++,